allisonscofield/mymovies/README.md

 ```$ createdb ratings```

-Seed the database with movies and ratings:
+Seed the database with movies, users, and ratings:

 ```$ python seed.py```